 The current house deeds are likely to be kept by your mortgage provider.
 At least until you finish repaying.
 What about the old ones?
-Your solicitor should give you with those after the house purchase.
-It can take several months (6 in my case).
+Your solicitor should give you those after the house purchase.
+It can take several months (six in my case).
 The wait is worth it.

 3. Do you know who the previous owners were?